Alfred had never run so fast in his life.

 "Where are the silver men?"

 "Probably so as to avoid the police."

-"Alright, then," came a voice from behind Alfred.
+"Alright, then," came an authoritative voice from behind here.
 "What's going on here?"

 Alfred started laughing and couldn't stop even when they put the cuffs on him.
 He had never been in trouble with the law before, and there seemed something very funny about a first offense in his late fifties on a charge of criminal damage to a homemade anti-aircraft gun.